-So, the kids wanted donuts.
+So, the kids wanted homemade yeast donuts.
 I thought, sure, we can do that.
 And since there was a Packers game this weekend, we made Green Bay Packers donuts.

-I started researching the art of donut making and found that the traditional way of making donuts is to fry them in lard.
-Lard is cheap compared to other natural oils like tallow, olive oil, coconut oil, and butter.
-Lard has a high smoke point, making it an ideal choice for frying.
+Lard is budget friendly compared to other natural oils like tallow, olive oil, coconut oil, and butter.
+In addition, lard has a high smoke point, making it an ideal choice for frying.

 Homemade Yeast Donuts